sanjeet789/Recipe-Finder/README.md

 #  Recipe Finder

-A full-stack web application that allows users to search for recipes based on ingredients.
-This project is integrated with a fully automated CI/CD pipeline using GitHub Actions and deployed to an AWS EC2 instance.
+A full-stack web application that enables users to discover recipes by entering ingredients or keywords.
+The project is fully integrated with an automated CI/CD pipeline using GitHub Actions and is deployed on an AWS EC2 instance.

 #  Features